5ifar/Business_Insights_360/Project Implementation/Documentation.md

   Visual → Cell Elements → Based on GM % Variance → Icons → If value > 0 and ≤ 100 then Red Down Arrow, If value = 0 then Yellow Side Arrow, If value ≥ Min and < 0 then Green Up Arrow.

-### Step 8: Creating Yearly Trend Chart:
+### Step 8: Creating Yearly Trend Chart

 - Create a Line and Cluster Column Chart with fy_desc field on X Axis, NS $ field on Y Axis Column and GM %, Net Profit % & AtliQ MS % on Y Axis Line.
 - At this moment the chart will only show the data selected in the FY Slicer but we want the data to be shown for all the years.
 So we’ll change the FY Slicer Interaction to the Line Chart as None to avoid filtering.
 - Add Title as Yearly Trend by Revenue, GM %, Net Profit % and PC Market Share %.

-### Step 9: Creating Market Share Ribbon Chart Visual:
+### Step 9: Creating Market Share Ribbon Chart Visual

 - Move the Market Share % by Manufacturer Ribbon Chart visual that was created in the Market Share View to the Executive View.
 - At this moment the chart will only show the data selected in the FY Slicer but we want the data to be shown for all the years.
 So we’ll change the FY Slicer Interaction to the Ribbon Chart as None to avoid filtering.

-### Step 10: Creating Top 5 Customers & Products by Revenue Visuals:
+### Step 10: Creating Top 5 Customers & Products by Revenue Visuals

 - Create a matrix visual with customers in Rows field and RC % and GM % in Values field.
 - The RC % column throws 100 % values in all Rows since in its formula we have used ALL to ignore only sub_zone filter.
 We’ll extend this to ignore all filters from market, customer or product.